The Capacity Trap: How Busy Practice Owners Work 60 Hours and Still Can't Grow

 This is where most advice falls short.
 “Save 10 hours a week” sounds great, but if those hours fill back up with more of the same work, nothing changes.

-The research on businesses that successfully escaped the capacity trap identifies a specific reinvestment pattern:
+The research on practices that successfully escaped the capacity trap identifies a specific reinvestment pattern:

 Month 2-3: Delegate the systemized work.
 Once a process is documented and templatized, it can be done by someone other than the owner.
 A $25/hour virtual assistant following a documented process produces 80% of the output of a $150/hour owner doing it from memory — and the owner’s time is freed for work that actually requires their expertise.

 Month 3-6: Apply reclaimed hours to growth.
-The owner reinvests freed time into the activities that produce compound returns: building referral systems, developing new service lines, deepening key client relationships, or improving the sales process.
+The owner reinvests freed time into the activities that produce compound returns: building referral systems, developing new service lines, deepening key patient relationships, or improving the consultation process.
 These are the hours that break the ceiling.

 This became the architectural principle behind the Workflow dimension of the diagnostic: not “are you busy?” (every owner is busy) but “are your busiest hours producing leverage — or are they just maintaining the status quo?”